kimmobrunfeldt/progressbar.js/docs/contributing.md

 **Pull requests:** You don't need to bump version numbers or modify anything related to releasing.
 That stuff is fully automated, just write the functionality.

+## Get started with documentation

+Documentation is written in markdown and [mkdocs](https://github.com/mkdocs/mkdocs) is used to build documentation site.
+[ReadTheDocs](https://readthedocs.org/projects/progressbarjs/) provides hosting for the documentation site and builds the documentation on each commit.

 ## Get started with development

 * [Install local environment](#install-environment).